 The course includes traditional lecture meetings and a weekly lab meeting.
-Attendance at lectures and labs is mandatory and will be an essential part of your success in this course.
+Attendance at all lectures and labs is mandatory and will be an essential part of your success in this course.
 Students improve their learning when they stay current with the assigned reading and participate actively in discussing, debating, and evaluating research issues.

 The lecture sessions will include review of selected textbook material, information relevant to the research project and paper, elaboration of some topics with information not provided in the text book, and unannounced in-class small group exercises.
-You must be present to participate in the in-class exercises-they cannot be made up for credit after class.
+Lecture outlines intended to assist note-taking will be posted on Blackboard.
+These are not complete lecture notes, and it would be a mistake to use them in that way.
+You must be present to participate in the in-class exercises-they cannot be made up for credit after class for any reason.
 In-class exercises are designed to help you master important concepts and prepare for quizzes.

 Quizzes will be used to assess your mastery of the lecture and reading material.
 There will be 4 quizzes in the course and the lowest grade will be dropped before calculating your course grade.
 If you miss a quiz for any reason, this will serve as the dropped quiz score when calculating your course grade.
 Thus, make-up quizzes will not be scheduled.

-Each student will complete a research project during the course from topics selected by the instructor.
-The culminating product will be an APA style manuscript describing your study.
+Each student will complete a research project during the course from projects developed by the instructor.
+The culminating product will be an APA style manuscript describing the study you have chosen to complete.
 A timeline for completing the research project will be provided to help ensure you do not fall behind on your project.
 The research project is a major component of the course.
 It demonstrates your ability to integrate and apply the knowledge and skills you have gained in reading, lectures, and lab sessions.
-The research paper is due in class on 12/5.
+The research paper is due in class on 3/15.
 Late papers will be penalized 10 points per day past due.

-Lab sessions will focus on various steps of the research project.
+Lab sessions will focus on some of the steps of the research project.
 The lab sessions will be conducted by a graduate student serving as a teaching assistant for this course.
-You cannot make-up missed labs for credit, and you must attend the lab session you are registered for each week.
+You cannot make-up missed labs for credit for any reason, and you must attend the lab session you are registered for each week.
 Some labs will include assignments that are due at the end of the lab session, and some labs will include assignments that are due at the beginning of the next week's lab session.
 Late lab assignments will be penalized 2 pts. per day past due.
 Be sure to bring your textbook, APA manual, paper, writing utensils, and a disk to each lab as you will often need these to complete the activities and/or save your work.